ProjectPythia/unstructured-grid-viz-cookbook/README.md

 ## Structure

-This cookbook is split up into six chapters which provide a comprehensive overview of how to use UXarray to work with and visualuze unstructured grid datasets.
+This cookbook is split up into three chapters that provide a comprehensive overview of how to use UXarray to work with and visualuze unstructured grid datasets.

 #### **1. Introduction to UXarray & Unstructured Grids**

 #### **2. Methods & Libraries for Unstructured Grid Visualization**

 #### **3. UXarray Visualization**

-#### **4. Performance & Data Fidelity Considerations**

 ## Running the Notebooks